 Flash memory is a solid-state, non-volatile, rewritable memory that works like RAM and a hard-disk drive combined.
-It resembles conventional memory, coming in the form of discrete chips, modules, or memory cards.
+It resembles conventional memory, coming in the form of discrete chips, modules, or memory cards such as those made by Memory Suppliers.
 Just like with DRAM and SRAM, bits of electronic data are stored in memory cells, and just like with a hard disk drive, flash memory is non-volatile, retaining its data even when the power is turned off.

 Notwithstanding its apparent advantages over both RAM (its non-volatility) and hard disk (the absence of moving parts), there are a number of reasons why flash memory is not a viable replacement for either.
 Because of its design, flash memory must be erased in blocks of data rather than single bytes like RAM.
 This, together with its significantly higher cost and the fact that memory cells in a flash chip have a limited lifespan of around 100,000 write cycles, make it an inappropriate alternative to RAM for use as a PC’s main memory.
 Whilst electronic flash drives are smaller, faster, consume less energy and are capable of withstanding shocks up to 2000 Gs – equivalent to a 10 foot drop onto concrete – without losing data, their limited capacity (around 100MB) make them an inappropriate alternative to a PC’s hard disk drive.
 Even if capacity were not a problem, as with RAM, flash memory cannot compete with hard disks in price.